pcwortex/pcwortex/README.md

 ## 🎯 Goals
 - Expand my knowledge in **cloud computing and security**
 - Build projects that make a real impact in everyday work
-- Share knowledge with the community and keep growing as a developerrrrrrrrrrrrrrrrrrrrrrrrr
+- Share knowledge with the community and keep growing as a developer

 ---